koreyawashington/The-Veneration-of-Arwe/readMe.md

 Project Title-
 The project I created was a snake game.
 The snake game title is "The Veneration of Arwe.
-My game is based off of a mythology story of the serpent king that once ruled, the land that is known as Ethiopia, for 400 years before the Solomanic Dynasty.
+My game is based off of a mythology story of the serpent king that once ruled, the land that is known as Ethiopia, for 400 years before the Solomonic Dynasty.

 Motivation-
 I am a student taking a Software Engineering course at Perscholas, for the first big project week the students were assigned to create a basic game using knowledge from html, css, and javascript.
 I was motivated to create this game from reading a book about javascript and one of the beginner games inside of that book was making a snake game.
 I choose the snake game because I major in mathematics and I like coming up with formulas using math.() methods.
 I wanted to be creative when brainstorming and add a story line based off of a real snake story.
 So I googled a mythological story based in Ethiopia about a snake and found out about Arwe the Snake King who ruled for 400 years until he was defeated by the Solomonic Dynasty.
-I gave my game and Ethiopian Theme because I believe that the first human life forms were traced furthest back to the land of ethiopia and I am believer in Hailie Selassie I and Empress Menen so I gave my game my very own personal touch.
+I gave my game and Ethiopian Theme because I believe that the first human life forms were traced furthest back to the land of ethiopia and I am believer in Haile Selassie I and Empress Menen so I gave my game my very own personal touch.

 Build Status-
-Buidld status of continus integration i.e. travis, appveyover etc

 Code Style-
 If using any code style like xo, standard ect.
 That will help others while contributing to you project